-This above data shows the importance of bridging knowledge and skill gaps and highlights that few organizations are prepared to do so.
+The above data shows the importance of bridging knowledge gaps and highlights that few organizations are prepared to do so.
 Addressing these gaps is crucial as they can be the biggest liability for your business.
 This article will detail how your company can identify these gaps and bridge them before they cost your business.

 Companies are often forced to hire employees who do not have the required qualifications due to a staff shortage.
 These gaps are further exacerbated due to employee ambivalence and lack of proper training.
 These deficits often arise due to the changing nature of the market, which requires a business to revamp itself and upskill and reskill employees constantly.

-A gap in knowledge and skills is costly for employers when it comes to lost productivity, high turnover, morale, team innovation, profits, and so on.
-It is critical to conduct a quick analysis to identify the necessary skills gap and exactly what it would take to fill the gap with training programs.
+A gap in knowledge is costly for employers when it comes to lost productivity, high turnover, morale, team innovation, profits, and so on.
+It is critical to conduct a quick analysis to identify the necessary knowledge gap and exactly what it would take to fill the gap with training programs.

 1. Emerging technology